ciaraugasmoy/WhatToWatch/rabbitmq/readme.md

 ```

 ## Setting up rabbitmq credentials
-maybe I will set up a .ini another time but for now do please
+maybe I will set up a .ini another time but for now do please, as these credentials are hardcoded into rpc_server.php on line 11
 ```
 sudo rabbitmqctl add_vhost brokerHost sudo rabbitmqctl add_user mqadmin mqadminpass